HalcoDraco/GCS-L4/README.md

 > Save the contract address!

+:pencil: P6- Include the contract address in the Lab report

 ## 6. Etherscan
 At this point, we will take a look into the state of the blockchain using Etherscan (https://sepolia.etherscan.io/)